apache/pulsar/site2/docs/client-libraries-cpp.md

 import TabItem from '@theme/TabItem';
 ````

 You can use a Pulsar C++ client to create producers, consumers, and readers.
+For complete examples, refer to [C++ client examples](https://github.com/apache/pulsar-client-cpp/tree/main/examples).

 All the methods in producer, consumer, and reader of a C++ client are thread-safe.
 You can read the [API docs](/api/cpp) for the C++ client.